-- 1. A student who voluntarily refers him/herself to UCS or Student Health Center for evaluation or treatment of problems related to alcohol or other drug use or abuse will retain his/her rights to confidentiality, in accordance with state, federal, and local laws. - 2.
-If an AUA student, faculty member, or any other member of the AUA community is concerned that a student may be impaired (see definition of impairment in II.B. above) he/she is encouraged to call UCS or Student Health Center to discuss his/her concerns.
-He/she is also encouraged to 1) refer the student to UCS/Student Health Center for voluntary evaluation and/or treatment, and 2) inform UCS/Student Health Center of the name of the student being referred.
-The referring individual is encouraged to inform the Dean for Student Affairs and the Dean's Office, or the Executive Dean of Clinical Science will take appropriate action, including determining whether to contact the student.
-If the Dean's Office contacts the student they should ask the student to sign a release of information form authorizing UCS/Student Health Center staff to provide information to the Deans Office as indicated on the form.
-UCS/Student Health Center will attempt to contact the referred student to schedule an evaluation.
-A student who is referred for voluntary contact with UCS/Student Health Center will retain all rights to confidentiality accorded students who self-refer to UCS/Student Health Center with the exception that UCS/Student Health Center will inform the Dean's Office that the student reported or failed to report for evaluation.

-3. If an AUA student, faculty member, or any other member of the AUA community is so concerned about an allegedly impaired student that he/she believes that the situation warrants a mandated referral to UCS/Student Health Center, he/she may elect to 1) discuss his/her concerns with a clinician at UCS/Student Health Center or 2) call 911 if the student appears to be an imminent danger to self or others.
+- 1. A student who voluntarily refers him/herself to UCC or UPHC for evaluation or treatment of problems related to alcohol or other drug use or abuse will retain his/her rights to confidentiality, in accordance with state, federal, and local laws. - 2.
+If an AUA student, faculty member, or any other member of the AUA community is concerned that a student may be impaired (see definition of impairment in II.B. above) he/she is encouraged to call UCC or UPHC to discuss his/her concerns.
+He/she is also encouraged to 1) refer the student to UCC/UPHC for voluntary evaluation and/or treatment, and 2) inform UCC/UPHC of the name of the student being referred.
+The referring individual is encouraged to inform the Dean for Student Affairs and he/she, or the Dean of Clinical Science will take appropriate action, including determining whether to contact the student.
+If the Dean of Students Office contacts the student, they should ask the student to sign a release of information form authorizing UCC/UPHC staff to provide information to the Dean of Students Office as indicated on the form.
+UCC/UPHC will attempt to contact the referred student to schedule an evaluation.
+A student who is referred for voluntary contact with UCC/UPHC will retain all rights to confidentiality accorded students who self-refer to UCC/UPHC with the exception that UCC/UPHC will inform the Dean's Office that the student reported or failed to report for evaluation. - 3.
+If an AUA student, faculty member, or any other member of the AUA community is so concerned about an allegedly impaired student that he/she believes that the situation warrants a mandated referral to UCC/UPHC, he/she may elect to 1) discuss his/her concerns with a clinician at UCC/UPHC or 2) call 911 if the student appears to be an imminent danger to self or others.

-The referring individual should contact the Dean for Student Affairs, or the Executive Dean of Clinical Sciences to request a mandated evaluation and/or treatment (see II.C.4-10. below for a description of the mandated treatment process, especially II.C.7.).
+The referring individual should contact the Dean for Student Affairs, or the Dean of Clinical Sciences to request a mandated evaluation and/or treatment (see II.C.4-10. below for a description of the mandated treatment process, especially II.C.7.).
 A request for a mandated referral should be implemented when the allegedly impaired student is thought to be at risk for self-harm or harm to others.
 Examples include but are not limited to suicidal ideation or threats of self-harm, threats toward others, negative impact on patient care or safety, a significant impairment in the student's academic performance, or other threats to the student's physical or psychological well-being.
-The Dean for Student Affairs or the Executive Dean of Clinical Sciences would then determine the appropriate course of action to include a possible mandated evaluation or treatment at UCS/Student Health Center, or some other type of intervention (e.g., removal from classes or a clinical rotation, administrative withdrawal, suspension, or dismissal.
+The Dean for Student Affairs or the Dean of Clinical Sciences would then determine the appropriate course of action to include a possible mandated evaluation or treatment at UCC/UPHC, or some other type of intervention (e.g., removal from classes or a clinical rotation, administrative withdrawal, suspension, or dismissal.
 These actions will henceforth be referred to in this policy as "an appropriate disciplinary action.").